Lyndir/MasterPassword/External/TestFlightSDK/README.txt

 Each of the loggers log asynchronously and all TFLog calls are non blocking.
 The TestFlight logger writes its data to a file which is then sent to our servers on Session End events.
 The Apple System Logger sends its messages to the Apple System Log and are viewable using the Organizer in Xcode when the device is attached to your computer.
 The ASL logger can be disabled by turning it off in your TestFlight options

-    [TestFlight setOptions:[NSDictionary dictionaryWithObject:[NSNumber numberWithBool:NO] forKey:@"logsToConsole"]];
+    [TestFlight setOptions:[NSDictionary dictionaryWithObject:[NSNumber numberWithBool:NO] forKey:@"logToConsole"]];

 The default option is YES.

 The STDERR logger sends log messages to STDERR so that you can see your log statements while debugging.
 The STDERR logger is only active when a debugger is attached to your application.
+If you do not wish to use the STDERR logger you can disable it by turning it off in your TestFlight options

+    [TestFlight setOptions:[NSDictionary dictionaryWithObject:[NSNumber numberWithBool:NO] forKey:@"logToSTDERR"]];

+The default option is YES.

+11. iOS3

+We now require that anyone who is writing an application that supports iOS3 add the System.framework as an optional link.
+In order to provide a better shutdown experience we send any large log files to our servers in the background.
+To add System.framework as an optional link you can follow

 END